johnnycyberseed/ibm-zk/pages/IBM Control Program of Operating System (video).md

 			- are _modular_ — can be composed of individual parts
 			- _compatible_ across models of computers
-			- "processors" (i.e. individual programs) can be safely ignorant of resource management -
+			- "processors" (i.e. individual programs) can be safely ignorant of resource management
+			- protection — prevent one task from clobbering the resources of another task -
 				-
 	-